 Most antivirus platforms aren’t entirely up to the challenge of today’s evolving cyberthreats to begin with and trusting a boxed solution anti-virus software is risky.
-Protect your network with a combination of security strategies to ensure maximum efficiency.
+One of the best cyber security tips for businesses is to protect your network with a combination of security strategies to ensure maximum efficiency.

-Iconic IT Pro-Tip: Use a combination of software, firewall and other security solutions rather than relying on one solution alone to protect your network.
+Iconic IT cyber security for remote workers: Use a combination of software, firewall and other security solutions rather than relying on one solution alone to protect your network.

 Protect Your Network with a Free Cybersecurity Audit from Iconic IT